 These rules outline the administration of the US Beef quota and exporters should be familiar with them.

 Background to the US beef quotas

 Since the completion of the Uruguay round of multilateral trade negotiations in 1995 under GATT, Australia has had a tariff rate quota for beef into the US set at 378,214 tonnes.
-The AUSFTA increases the quota by 20,000 tonnes from 2007 and then by 5,000 tonnes biannually to 2022.
-The AUSFTA was agreed to in 2005.
+Australia also has access to an additional amount of quota agreed under the AUSFTA in 2005.
+The FTA amount for 2021 is 60,000 tonnes.

 The Quota Unit collects and manages the data presented on this website for commercial and government use.
 The data comes from the RFPs received through EXDOC.